 - HistoryMakers – Educates the public on the accomplishments of African Americans through first person oral histories.

-- Imagination Stage – Produces theatre arts education and performance opportunities to young people, including those with disabilities, and is the largest multi-disciplinary theatre arts organization for young people in the Mid-Atlantic region.
+- Imagination Stage – Produces theater arts education and performance opportunities for young people, including those with disabilities, and is the largest multi-disciplinary theater arts organization for young people in the Mid-Atlantic region.

 - Juvenile Diabetes Research Foundation (JDRF) – Leading organization funding type 1 diabetes research.
 Since being founded in 1970, JDRF has funded more than $1.7 billion in diabetes research.

 - Legal Counsel for the Elderly (LCE) – Provides pro bono legal and social work services to Washington, DC senior residents 55 and older by assisting with Social Security, Supplemental Security Income disability cases and civil legal matters.

 - MBA Opens Doors Foundation – Supports and promotes programs that defend sustainable homes for American families.

 - Ron Brown Scholar Program – Supports promising young African Americans with leadership experiences, service opportunities, and academic scholarships.

 - St. John’s Bread & Life – Works to combat poverty and hunger for those living in Brooklyn and Queens by providing meals, increasing awareness, and educating the public.

 - Suited for Change – Empowers low income women to strive for economic independence by increasing their employment and job retention potential.